 Network segmentation policy should be applied and enforced consistently, irrespective of the underlying platform or network objects used.
 This ensures that the policy is enforced for apps/workloads, regardless of where they run.

 With Tufin, the same zone-to-zone matrix defining a unified segmentation policy that was applied to NSX-v, will also be applied to the NSX-T environment.
-In addition, you’ll gain visibility into both environments, and to the traversing traffic, while maintaining business continuity and compliance.
+In addition, you’ll gain visibility into both environments in order to ensure they are aligned on policy compliance and maintain business continuity.

-If you’re new to Tufin, once your environment is mapped, you can divide the topology map of the monitored network objects and apps into zones and define the relationships (rules) between the zones.
-The end result is a Unified Security Policy (USP) matrix that can be enforced across vendors and platforms.
+If you’re new to Tufin, once your NSX-T environment is mapped, you can divide the topology map of the monitored network objects and apps into zones and define the relationships (rules) between the zones.
+The end result is a Unified Security Policy (USP) matrix that can be enforced across vendors and platforms as well as proactively analyze risks of potential network changes.
 Tufin continuously syncs the zones, so that the matrix always represents the latest status of your network.

-Once the USP is defined, Tufin automatically sends an alert as to which rule violates the policy and where (e.g. NSX-EDG), as well as prioritizing the criticality of the violation.
-We’ve invested efforts and resources to become the most accurate and reliable solution on the market today, and significantly reduce, if not fully eliminate, false-positive alerts.
+Once the USP is defined, Tufin automatically alerts which rules violate the policy and where (e.g. NSX-EDG), as well as prioritizing violation criticality.
+We’ve invested efforts and resources to become the most accurate and reliable solution on the market today, and cut back, if not fully eliminate false-positive alerts.
 We also provide exceptionally granular information, so that you can view your current defined policy vs. the violations.
 What’s more, you can generate a violation report as needed.

 The process of optimizing policies and managing changes can be time-consuming and involve multiple teams.
 We often hear it takes days, if not weeks or more, and can result in app downtime, delays in SLAs and deployment of new services.

-Tufin automates the change process by using customized workflows to reduce change implementation time to just minutes.
-These workflows can also be integrated with your ITSM system.
-Once a change request is submitted, Tufin automatically calculates and simulates the optimized path, highlighting firewalls and network objects across the selected route, as well as the changes required to enable the new access.
-You can also validate the change prior to enforcing it.
+Tufin automates the change process, reducing implementation time to minutes using customized workflows, which can also be integrated with your ITSM system.
+Once a change request is submitted, Tufin automatically calculates risk analysis and an access path throughout the network, simulates the path and highlights which FWs and other network objects cross the selected route, and what needs to be changed to allow the requested access.
+You can validate the change before enforcing it.
 Finally, Tufin verifies that the change was successfully implemented.